Date/Location:

 At 30K (18.6mi) we are at 7:57 pace.

 Mile 19.
 I just want to hit 20.
 I’ll feel like we can make it if we’re not walking at 20.
-Robin 120316_bostonmarathon_soares5emphatically says, “We’re not walking”.
+Robin emphatically says, “We’re not walking”.
 That’s pretty brave knowing how much her legs hurt.
 But for now it’s good having these ups and downs, it’s a task: work the ups and take it easy on the downs.
 Usually the strategy is the opposite, but legs hurt too much to “work the downs”.

 Heartbreak Hill.
 Mile 20.5.
 I love watching Robin hit the hill.
 I think it takes her back to her High School XC days.
 Her coach always emphasized the hill, all the way over the top.
 I’ve never seen Robin shy away from a climb.
 She inspires me to keep up with her.
 I have to, because I’m the encourager, telling her she can make it to the end, so I can’t drop back.
 I’m the faster runner normally, so I’m technically the pacer for us.
 If I’m hurting this much, I know Robin is hurting more.
 We need each other right now.
 I encourage us to smile to help our outlook.
 And we do indeed recall from yesterday that Jesus climbed the ultimate “Heartbreak Hill” for all of us.